 Ingredients

-Heat the olive oil in a large pot over medium heat.
-Add the onions and cook for 3-4 minutes, or until translucent and fragrant.
+1. Cook vegetables: cool the onions and cook for 3-4 minutes, or until translucent and fragrant.
 Add the carrots and cook for another 2-3 minutes.

-Stir in the garlic, cumin, cinnamon, pepper, salt, paprika, and cayenne pepper, coating the carrots in the spices.
+2. Add spices: Stir in the garlic, cumin, cinnamon, pepper, salt, paprika, and cayenne pepper, coating the carrots in the spices.
 Cook for about 30 seconds.

 Serve with brown rice or vegan naan for an even more filling meal.
 While this stew is very good on its own, some whole grains never hurt.